ufo-github/ponyfoo/README.md

 POST-redeploy
 - views that respond with json e.g 404, should prob use a taunus method?
-- use estimate
 - latest posts sidebar
   - add a button to '/articles/archives'

-- iframes (just for articles, not in comments)
-- running twitter for links on articles
 - add search input box
 - flash should be in layout really?
 - cmd + enter look up a lib that has simple api